-Each year Emerson recognizes and honors a select group of senior students that are chosen by the College community for their leadership, scholarship, citizenship, and future potential.
-The selection process is coordinated through the Office of the Dean of students.
-Seniors with a 3.0 GPA or better and in good social standing are eligible to complete and submit an application for consideration.
-The selection committee is composed of a cross-section of the campus community, including students, faculty, and administration.
-Recipients are recognized during the College's annual awards ceremony over Commencement weekend.
+Each year, Emerson recognizes and honors a select group of senior students who are chosen by the College community for their leadership, service, scholarship, and commitment to civic engagement.
+The selection process is coordinated through the Office of the Dean of Students.
+Seniors who have a 3.0 GPA or better and are in good social standing are eligible to complete and submit an application for consideration.
+The selection committee comprises a crosssection of the campus community, including students, faculty, and administration.
+Recipients are recognized during the College's annual Recognition and Achievement Awards ceremony during the spring semester.